kimhyeongbok/korean-road-infrastructure-dataset/README.md

 ---

 ## Citation
-If you use this dataset or any subset in your research, please cite:
+(Our paper is currently under review) If you use this dataset or any subset in your research, please cite:
 ```
 @misc{kim2025road,
   title   = {Large-Scale Nationwide Korean Road Infrastructure Dataset